SunilSA24/flutter-learning/README.md

 # flutter-learning
-A basic learning anout flutter
+A basic learning about flutter